 Matt Heist Hello, We would like to offer another comment on this section of the draft rules: WAC 314-55-101: (4) Sample retrieval and transportation.
 Certified labs may retrieve samples from a marijuana licensee's licensed premises and transport the samples directly to the lab.
 We agree with the language of this section which leaves it optional for labs to retrieve samples and not make it mandatory which would significantly increase the cost of QA testing to the producer/processor.
 Thanks, Matt Heist Green Grower Labs 124 E. Rowan Ave (509) 981-2266 Matt Heist Hello!
 My only real comments on this are pesticide tests should not be strain specific - we harvest 30-50lbs every week with 2-3 strains per harvest.
 Each harvest is in the same zone, so when we implement our IPM, we do the entire zone/harvest at the same time, regardless of strain.
 By including per strain testing, you will be costing us 2-3 times more every week for no purpose and no benefit to the end consumer.
-Visit Our Grow Flow Store Here Matt Heist Hello, We would like to offer another comment on this section of the draft rules: WAC 314-55-101: (4) Sample retrieval and transportation.
+Visit Our Grow Flow Store Here Matt Heist Hello, We would like to offer another comment on this section of the draft rules: We would like to oner another comment on this section of the draft fules.
+WAC 314-55-101: (4) Sample retrieval and transportation.
 Certified labs may retrieve samples from a marijuana licensee's licensed premises and transport the samples directly to the lab.
 We agree with the language of this section which leaves it optional for labs to retrieve samples and not make it mandatory which would significantly increase the cost of QA testing to the producer/processor.
 Danielle WAC 314-55-101.2(a) "All samples must be deducted, stored, and transported in a way that prevents contamination and degradation."
-Rosellison This is great and much better than it was origianlly.
-Danielle Rosellison WAC 314-55-101.3(a) "Samples must be of roughly equal weight not less than one gram each.
-Each sample must be deducted from a harvest as defined in WAC 314-55-010(14)."
+Rosellison This is great and much better than it was originally.
+This is great and much better than it was originally.
+Danielle WAC 314-55-101.3(a) "Samples must be of roughly equal weight not less than one gram each.
+Each sample must be deducted from a Rosellison harvest as defined in WAC 314-55-010(14)."
 Why?
 Why do they need to NOT be less than 1 gram?
 That seems arbitrary.
 If you're sending in a lot of B buds, 1 gram bugs may not be a representative sample.
 Furthermore, I think it is important to include a timeline with the definition of harvest in WAC 314-55-010(14).
 Otherwise it's easy to say that a harvest could be 1 day or a month or a perpetual harvest means you only need one test.
 Suggestion: "Samples must be of roughly equal weight not less than one gram each.
 Each sample must be deducted from a harvest as defined in WAC 314-55-010(14)."